 Convergent plate boundary volcanism in the Trans-Mexican Volcanic Belt, EHaz university consortium graduate-level volcanology course (Spring Semester 2008)

 Rates of Magmatic Processes (within 20449070 Geochemistry), Department of Geosciences, National Taiwan University (2006-2008)

 W4113 Introduction to Mineralogy, Department of Earth and Environmental Sciences, Columbia University (2003)

 G8884 Advanced Geochemistry, Department of Earth and Environmental Sciences, Columbia University (2002)

 S236 Geology, Earth Science Summer School, The Open University (1996-1998)

-Academis Sinica postdoctoral research fellow Sebastien Jego (2008-2010), now postdoc at the University of Orleans, France.
+Academia Sinica postdoctoral research fellow Sebastien Jego (2008-2010), now Mineralogy Research Engineer, Eramet, France.

 Doctoral student supervision at Massey University since 2013.
 See below for details.

 Co-supervisor of doctoral candidate Ms. Mai Sas, University of Auckland, since 9/2016.